 Hey y’all!
 Some of you might recognize me.
 But for those who don’t.
 My name is Jessica, and I’m a Licensed Massage Therapist of 7 years.
 My specialty is in deep tissue, sports, and medically necessary massages; although I am trained and certified in many other techniques and can adjust to each client specifically for their needs.

 I used to work here a while back, but I left in 2015 to move to Nashville TN.
 Since then I’ve been back to Muskegon, then Texas for a bit, and back home to Muskegon yet again - where I think I’ll be staying for a while.
 I’m excited to be back and I look forward to seeing all your familiar faces, and meeting new ones too!

 Rita has lived in the Tri-Cities area her entire life, having grown up in Spring Lake as the fourth of five children.
 She and her husband, Cal, married in 1979 and raised a son and daughter who are now both married.
-They have three grandchildren.
+They have four grandchildren.
 A registered nurse since 1975, Rita took a hiatus from nursing to stay home with their children.
 Her nursing experience includes hospital/medical-surgical, ICU, long-term care, internal medicine, dermatology, and most recently, hospice.
 She is a pro-life advocate whose favorite form of exercise in walking.
 During her free time, she takes pleasure in reading (especially mystery stories), crocheting, finding bargains in thrift stores, baking, sewing, making wine, and singing as a cantor at St. Mary’s Catholic Church.
 Rita is looking forward to spending more time with her grandchildren and works limited hours as she enters pre-retirement.